pzembrod/cc64/README.md

 # cc64

-cc64 is a small-C compiler written in ultraForth, hosted on the C64, and targeting the 6502 CPU.
-I wrote it during my university days; the majority of the code was written 1989-1991.
+cc64 is a small-C compiler written in Forth, targeting the 6502 CPU and hosted on the C64.
+I wrote it during my university years; the majority of the code was written 1989-1991.

 Motivated by puzzphp's project to build a C library for cc64